 According to studies, continuing preparation improves employee work satisfaction.
 That’s excellent news in any region, but it’s essential in customer service.
 What is the reason for this?

-By providing the right resources and preparation, great businesses invest both time and money in their agents.
+Great businesses invest time and money in their agents by providing the right resources and preparation.
 Likewise, help agents are more likely to be satisfied with their work if you invest in their careers.

 Reps who have received training are not only happier but also more experienced.
 To have a positive customer experience, the staff must be well-versed in your products.
 If they’re on the phone with an irate client, they won’t have time to look for answers.